isomerpages/isomerpages-govtech/media/events/_posts/2024-03-05-stack-developer-conference-2024.md

 Interested to speak at the conference?

-We're looking for speakers to share your proposals and topics if you would like to:
+We're looking for speakers to share your proposals if you would like to:
 * speak about a topic at our plenary or lightning talks; or
 * conduct technical workshop(s) for conference attendees